soura-b/soura-b.github.io/README.md

 # Words

-> "The difference between the almost right word and the right word is really a large matter—'tis the difference between the lightning-bug and the lightning.”\
+> "The difference between the almost right word and the right word is really a large matter—'tis the difference between the lightning-bug and the lightning.”
-> &#xNAN;_&#x4D;ark Twain_
+> _~ Mark Twain_